 Juniors Class of 2020

-Plan to attend the College Application Overview presented by SRVHS Guidance Counselors on May 2, 2 6:30 p.m. in the Commons.
+Plan to attend the College Application Overview presented by SRVHS Guidance Counselors in May 2019 (actual date TBD).
 This session will be open to parents and college bound students and it is HIGHLY RECOMMENDED for both to attend.

 There are several handouts attached to this webpage (below) that you'll find helpful in your college planning.
 Use these as guidelines throughout your year.